manojrathor08/MLM_fine_tuning/README.md

-# BERT Fine-tuning for Masked Language Modeling
+# Fine-tuning for Masked Language Modeling

 A complete implementation for fine-tuning BERT (or DistilBERT) models using Masked Language Modeling (MLM) on custom datasets.
 This project includes optimizations for faster training, better memory efficiency, and proper evaluation practices.